Developments offer advantages & challenges

-Sometimes dubbed “Lab 2.0,” the development of rapid diagnostics has influenced how microbiology laboratories operate, essentially making the lab a member of the clinical team, says Christa Pardue, MBA, MT(AMT), Director of Laboratory Services, Clinical Operations for HealthTrust.
+Sometimes dubbed “Lab 2.0,” the development of rapid diagnostics has influenced how microbiology laboratories operate, essentially making the lab a member of the clinical team, says Christa Pardue, MBA, MT(AMT), former Director of Laboratory Services, Clinical Operations for HealthTrust.
 But choosing the best patients for rapid tests, and understanding the limitations of certain tests, should shape how providers utilize them.

 For example, Pardue explains, “If its high expense is not considered, rapid flu testing can become one of the highest wastes of resources in the health system.”
 She notes that children and the elderly are high-risk groups for whom rapid testing is best used to prevent complications and improve outcomes.
 “Basic flu screening is the most effective for the majority of the population,” she adds.

 At times, the sensitivity of rapid molecular testing becomes a weakness as much as a strength, Pardue says.

 This is true for C-diff, where a molecular test can be positive—because of the presence of the bacteria—without an actual infection, spurring overdiagnosis.
 To counteract this, in 2017 the Centers for Disease Control and Prevention (CDC) recommended an algorithm for C-diff testing that not only detects the bacteria, but also the actual inhibitory activity of the pathogen producing C-diff toxins that indicates an active infection causing serious illness— therefore reducing the risk of overdiagnosis, Pardue explains.

 “This is just one example where understanding the technology is essential,” she adds.